influenzanet/python-ifncli/docs/reponse-db-build.md

 Data types are not well represented in the raw data, many values are provided as string but are natively more simpler types (boolean are provided as text 'TRUE' and 'FALSE', datetime are provided as integer timestamp).
 In case of using custom question or complex question (with different response types in the same question) data will be provided as a json entry

-### The import process
+### The building process

-The import will provide 2 transformations :
+The builder will process 2 transformations :
-- Name of each data element (using transformation rules)
+- rename of each data element (using transformation rules)
-- Data type of each column
+- Find the best data type of each column (one column contains all the responses for a single data element )

-The import process is :
+The build process is done as follow :

 - Load a batch of `batch_size` responses from the raw responses database
 - Group the responses in the loaded batch by survey version